Freada Kapor Klein: Career

 Kapor Klein's for-profit and non-profit organizations, which are run from the same office, regularly contribute studies on racial and gender disparity.
 They have explored factors ranging from direct discrimination to attrition in the STEM pipeline.
 Two notable studies are an assessment of inclusion efforts at Fortune 500 manufacturing firms and a survey of bias experienced by Massachusetts physicians and medical students.
 Described as "in regular touch with the White House", Kapor Klein has advised the World Bank and the United Nations.
 She also gave input on the Civil Rights Act of 1991.

-In 2016, Kapor Klein, along with Erica Baker, Tracy Chou, Ellen Pao and others, founded the non-profit organization Project Include to develop customized human resources advice in consultation with startup executives.
+In 2016, Kapor Klein, along with Erica Baker, bethanye Blount, Tracy Chou, Laura Gomez, Y-Vonne Hutchinson, Ellen Pao, and Susan Wu founded the non-profit organization Project Include to develop customized human resources advice in consultation with startup executives.
 Several companies employing 25-1,000 people signed on for the program following its launch in May.
 Although they were initially kept anonymous, the names of the clients were announced a month later.

 Freada Kapor Klein is an advisor to Crossculture VC and sits on the board of the Berkeley Foundation.
 While serving on Berkeley's College of Letters and Science board in 2000, Kapor Klein founded the IDEAL Scholars Fund with three other board members and alumni.
 Designed as a response to California Proposition 209, the scholarship invests in high-caliber, underrepresented students and provides access to staff in mentor roles.

 In the midst of Uber's 2017 sexual harassment scandal, Kapor-Klein wrote in an open letter that as an investor in the company, she was disappointed with its under-commitment to inclusion.
 She criticized technology companies for making reporting difficult and said it was unfortunate that "Medium and Twitter have become tech's complaints channels."